CYGNUS: Feasibility of a nuclear recoil observatory with directional sensitivity to dark matter and neutrinos: Science case for a large nuclear recoil observatory

 \section{Science case for a large nuclear recoil observatory}

-Past and ongoing directional detection experiments such as DRIFT~\cite{Battat:2014oqa}, MIMAC~\cite{mimac}, D$^3$~\cite{Vahsen:2011qx}, DMTPC~\cite{DMTPC_ucladm14} and NEWAGE~\cite{Miuchi:2010hn} have demonstrated the low-pressure gas TPC concept, and have made many impressive technological advances over the years.
+Past and ongoing directional detection experiments and R\&D efforts such as DRIFT~\cite{Battat:2014oqa}, MIMAC~\cite{mimac}, D$^3$~\cite{Vahsen:2011qx}, DMTPC~\cite{DMTPC_ucladm14}, NEWAGE~\cite{Miuchi:2010hn}, and CYGNO~\cite{Baracchini:2020btb} have demonstrated the low-density gas TPC concept, and have made many impressive technological advances over the years.
 However, current stringent WIMP limits from non-directional experiments dictate a significant scaling-up of these technologies, which will pose new experimental challenges.
 This section provides the motivation for facing those challenges by laying out the strong science case for a direction-sensitive ``recoil observatory.''